Torkel-Aannestad/OMDB-api/README.md

 ### Error Handling

-400 Bad Request: General response when body or query params are invalid.
+- 400 Bad Request: General response when body or query params are invalid.
-422 Unprocessable Entity: Failed validations response.
+- 422 Unprocessable Entity: Failed validations response.
 Fields are errors are specified.
-404 Not Found: If a movie with the specified ID does not exist.
+- 404 Not Found: If a movie with the specified ID does not exist.
-409 Conflict: If there's a concurrency edit conflict (version mismatch).
+- 409 Conflict: If there's a concurrency edit conflict (version mismatch).
-405 Method Not Allowed: If the method is not allowed on the specified route.
+- 405 Method Not Allowed: If the method is not allowed on the specified route.
-429 Too Many Request: Failed due to rate limiting.
+- 429 Too Many Request: Failed due to rate limiting.
-401 Unauthorized: any issue with auth token.
+- 401 Unauthorized: any issue with auth token.
-403 Forbidden: When trying to access resources without respective permission or account not active.
+- 403 Forbidden: When trying to access resources without respective permission or account not active.
-500 Server error: General server error response
+- 500 Server error: General server error response

-## Roadmap

-- Improved testing
-- More advance auth features like MFA and additional rate limiting on auth endpoints.